-Cash and cash equivalents decreased by \$0.9 million during 2023.
-Net cash provided by operating activities was \$45.9 million and net cash used in investing activities was \$14.5 million.
-Net cash used in financing activities was \$29.3 million.
-Cash flows provided by operating activities were principally attributable to results from operations.
-Our inventory increased during 2023 due to increased raw material pricing for our manufacturing plants.
+Cash and cash equivalents decreased by \$2.1 million during 2024.
+Net cash provided by operating activities was \$3.4 million and net cash used in investing activities was \$15.3 million.
+Net cash provided by financing activities was \$10.3 million.
+Cash flows provided by operating activities were principally attributable to results from operations and working capital needs.
+Our receivables decreased during 2024 due to volume and price/mix.
 Cash flows used in investing activities were principally attributable to capital expenditure.
-Cash flows provided by financing activities principally consisted of debt repayments.
+Cash flows provided by financing activities principally consisted of short-term debt borrowings.

-Our cash held in foreign banks was \$7.2 million (against a total cash balance of \$7.7 million) and \$9.1 million (against a total cash balance of \$8.7 million) as of December 31, 2023 and December 31, 2022, respectively.
+Our cash held in foreign banks was \$5.1 million (against a total cash balance of \$5.7 million) and \$7.4 million (against a total cash balance of \$7.9 million) as of December 31, 2024 and December 31, 2023, respectively.
 Any cash held by our foreign subsidiaries does not have a significant impact on our overall liquidity, but if we fail to generate sufficient cash through our domestic operations, our foreign operations could be a potential source of liquidity.

-As of December 31, 2023, the Company had positive working capital of approximately \$140.3 million, with additional amounts of credit available under its New Senior Credit Facility.
+As of December 31, 2024, the Company had positive working capital of approximately \$128.0 million, with additional amounts of credit available under its New Senior Credit Facility.